BallisticLA/RandBLAS/INSTALL.md

 C++20 standard.
 See [this issue](https://github.com/BallisticLA/RandBLAS/issues/90) for more info.

 BLAS++ is a C++ API for the Basic Linear Algebra Subroutines.
-It can be installed with GNU make or CMake;
+It can be installed with GNU make or CMake.
-RandBLAS requires the CMake install of BLAS++.
+If you want to use RandBLAS' CMake build system, then it will be necessary to have built and installed BLAS++ via CMake.

-Random123 is a collection of counter-based random number generators.
+Random123 is a header-only library of counter-based random number generators.

 We give recipes for installing BLAS++ and Random123 below.
 Later on, we'll assume these recipes were executed from a directory